soedinglab/spacepharer/README.md

       # Alternatively you can pass a list of URLs to downloadgenome
       spacepharer downloadgenome examples/genome_list.tsv targetSetDB tmpFolder

-The `easy-predict` workflow directly returns a tab-separated (.tsv) file containing phage-host predictions from (multi)FASTA or supported CRISPR array files (CRT/MinCED, PILER-CR or CRISPRDetect) queries.
+The `easy-predict` workflow directly returns a tab-separated (.tsv) file containing phage-host predictions from (multiple) FASTA or supported CRISPR array files (CRT/MinCED, PILER-CR or CRISPRDetect) queries.

       spacepharer easy-predict examples/*.fas targetSetDB predictions.tsv tmpFolder

-### Creating databases manually
+### Creating databases

-Before search, query or target sequences contained in Fasta files will need to be converted by calling `createsetdb`: This first creates a sequence DB, then extracts and translates all putative protein fragments (ORFs), and finally generates associated metadata.
-For spacer sequences, `--extractorf-spacer 1` will use a different set of parameters for extracting protein fragments.
+Before search, query or target sequences contained in FASTA files need to be converted to database format by calling `createsetdb`.
+This command first creates a sequence DB, then extracts and translates all putative protein fragments (ORFs), and finally generates associated metadata.
+For spacer sequences, setting the parameter `--extractorf-spacer 1` is important to properly extract putative protein fragments from the spacers, which are usually a short partial ORF, not necessarily in frame.

       spacepharer createsetdb Query1.fasta [...QueryN.fasta] querySetDB tmpFolder --extractorf-spacer 1
       spacepharer createsetdb Target1.fasta [...TargetN.fasta] targetSetDB tmpFolder

-You will also need to generate a control target set DB.
-One of the options is with reversed protein fragments of target DB using ```--reverse-fragments 1```
+You will also need to generate a control target set DB to allow SpacePHARER to calibrate the cutoff for reporting matches.
+SpacePHARER enables generating such control by reversing the protein fragments of your provided target DB using the parameter ```--reverse-fragments 1```:

       spacepharer createsetdb Target1.fasta [...TargetN.fasta] controlSetDB tmpFolder --reverse-fragments 1

 ### Downloading target genomes

-As an alternative of creating target and control setDB, the `downloadgenome` module will download the provided list of URLs to phage genomes or a predefined list of phage genomes and create a target SetDB in the provided path.
+As an alternative to creating target and control setDB, the `downloadgenome` module will download the provided list of URLs to phage genomes or a predefined list of phage genomes and create a target setDB in the provided path.

       spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder